hashicorp/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 ## Import

-Import Route53 Records using ID of the record, which is the zone identifier, record name, and record type, separated by underscores (`_`).
+In Terraform v1.5.0 and later, use an `import` block to import Route53 Records using ID of the record, which is the zone identifier, record name, and record type, separated by underscores (`_`).
 For example:

 ```console
 $ terraform import aws_route53_record.myrecord Z4KAPRWWNC7JR_dev.example.com_NS